New Warhammer 40k releases for Tyranids, Votann, Tau, Chaos, Aeldari, models, and Combat Patrols are off pre-order and in stores now.

-Games Workshop revealed its latest pre-orders for new Warhammer 40k, characters for multiple xenos factions, plus separate release waves for Chaos and Eldar, four combat patrols that were teased, White Dwarf magazine, and Black Library, too!
+Games Workshop revealed pre-orders for new Warhammer 40k, characters for multiple xenos factions, plus separate release waves for Chaos and Eldar, four combat patrols that were teased, White Dwarf magazine, and Black Library, too!

 - New named characters hit multiple xenos: T’au Twin Lance pilots (fusion vs ion roles), Votann’s Berehk Stornbröw (melee leader energy), and a grounded Tyranid Prime with lash whip built to run with your core swarm.